chef/automate/components/automate-chef-io/content/docs/backup.md

 chef-automate backup list
 ```

-The output will show each backup, and its age:
+The output shows each backup and its age:

 ```shell
         Backup        State  Age